- UCAS course code

 Learning outcomes

-Propose and evaluate methods of representing different classes of data in a digital computer.
+- Propose and evaluate methods of representing different classes of data in a digital computer.

-Analyse the suitability of different computer architectures for data processing.
+- Analyse the suitability of different computer architectures for data processing.

+- Write simple programs in assembly language.
 Implement different code structures in assembly language: conditional branch, while, if, table jump.

-Construct different data structures within a program and write code to access them, e.g. strings, arrays, and stacks.
+- Construct different data structures within a program and write code to access them, e.g. strings, arrays, and stacks.

-Create reusable assembly language code using methods.
+- Create reusable assembly language code using methods.

 Syllabus

-Introduction: Processors, simple RISC-V programs, binary representations, fetch-execute cycle, registers [4]
+- Introduction: Processors, simple RISC-V programs, binary representations, fetch-execute cycle, registers.

-RISC-V code for imperative constructs: Basic data types and expressions, data structures, control structures, functions, input/output, interrupts [13]
+- RISC-V code for imperative constructs: Basic data types and expressions, data structures, control structures, functions, input/output, interrupts.

-System software: Operating Systems, Assemblers, Compilers, Libraries, Loaders, Interpreters.
+- System software: Operating Systems, Assemblers, Compilers, Libraries, Loaders, Interpreters.

 Teaching and learning methods

-22 in total, 2 per week
+- Pre-recorded Lectures: 11 sets in total, 1 per week

-4 in total, 1 per fortnight
+- Live Lectures: 11 in total, 1 per week

 Employability skills